HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Maine has specific rules about when the county can pursue permit violations.
-However, once a violation notice has been issued, the clock is running.
-Relevant statute: Maine Title 30-A §4452 (Enforcement of land use laws and ordinances); Maine Title 25 §2448 (Construction permits); Maine Title 10 Chapter 1103 (Maine Uniform Building and Energy Code).
-Our Action Plan covers this in detail.
+Florida law limits how far back the county can pursue violations in some cases, but once a formal notice has been issued, that limitation no longer applies.
+Your 10-day response window is firm.
+The governing statute is Maine Title 30-A §4452 (Enforcement of land use laws and ordinances); Maine Title 25 §2448 (Construction permits); Maine Title 10 Chapter 1103 (Maine Uniform Building and Energy Code).

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.